17 Consistence

 Code Name Failure condition Force required (N)

-1 Very Weak Very gentle force in hand < 8
+1 Very Weak Very gentle force between straight thumb and forefinger < 8

-3 Slightly firm Moderate force in hand 20-40
+3 Slightly firm Moderate force between straight thumb and forefinger 20-40

 6 Hard Full body weight (~80 kg) applied slowly 150-800